LAOS TRAVEL GUIDE

 It is highly recommended that you must have comprehensive travel insurance whilst traveling in Laos.
 The insurance should cover your emergency medical and hospital expenses, luggage and personal effects, travel delay expenses and so on.
 Most of our travel packages do not come with insurance, please contact our representative for further information.

-Lao Airlines operates both domestic and international connects all major cities in Laos.
-They are using ATR 72-200 (70seats), MA 60 (56seats), A320.
-Lao Airline is giving 20kg checked baggage and 5kgs carry-on.
-Excess baggage will be charged at U$5per kilo for both domestic and international.
+Lao Airlines operates both domestic and international connections to all major cities in Laos.
+They are using the ATR 72-200 (70 seats), MA 60 (56 seats), and A320.
+Lao Airlines is giving 20 kg of checked baggage and 5 kg of carry-on.
+Excess baggage will be charged at $5 per kilo for both domestic and international flights.

-Lao Skyway is the second carrier that serves flights to main cities including also small cities where Lao Airlines cannot be landed for instance; Sam Nua, Oudomxay, Phongsaly, Houaixai by using MA60 (56seats), MI-17VI (22seats), CESSANA 208 (11seats).
+Lao Skyway is the second carrier that serves flights to main cities, including small cities where Lao Airlines cannot land, for instance, Sam Nua, Oudomxay, Phongsaly, and Houaixai using MA60 (56 seats), MI-17VI (22 seats), and CESSANA 208 (11 seats).

-Seats assignment is not possible in advance for both carriers.
-If you wish to secure a seat, please do inform our guide in advance for early arrangement out to airport.
+Seat assignment is not possible in advance for both carriers.
+If you wish to secure a seat, please inform our guide in advance for an early departure arrangement.

 TRAVELING WITH CHILDREN

 The official currency of Laos is the kip.
-All major hotels and restaurants accept credit cards with additional charge from 2.5%-3%.
-ATMs accept Visa, Mastercard and several cards with inter-bank access, and dispense kip notes.
+All major hotels and restaurants accept credit cards with an additional charge of 2.5%-3%.
+ATMs accept Visa, Mastercard, and several cards with inter-bank access and dispense kip notes.
 Thai baht and US dollars are generally accepted in larger urban centers.
-Exchange boxes are widely available throughout the major cities like Vientiane, Luang Prabang, Pakse.
+Exchange boxes are widely available throughout the major cities like Vientiane, Luang Prabang, and Pakse.

-Tipping in Laos is not customary but it is greatly appreciated by those who serve you.
-Depend up on your satisfaction on his/her service given and of course for their hard work, you may tip them around U$10-U$15/day for guides and U$5-U$10/day for drivers or boat men.
-Again, there is not rule of how much you should tip waiters and waitresses but any between 5%-10% of the bill up is highly appreciated.
+Tipping in Laos is not customary, but it is greatly appreciated by those who serve you.
+Depending on your satisfaction with his/her service and, of course, on their hard work, you may tip them between $10 and $15 per day for guides and $5 to $10 per day for drivers or boat men.
+Again, there is no rule for how much you should tip waiters and waitresses, but any amount between 5% and 10% of the bill is highly appreciated.